Essay97/kastle-docs/docs/develop/items.md

 In the following paragraphs, we'll learn how to make more complex items.

+!!! info "Item ID"

+    The ID of any item must always start with `i-` and contain only lowecase letters, numbers and dashes.

 ## Grabbing items

 In order to use an item to open a door, we must make that item storable in the player inventory.
 We do that exactly with the `storable` property: